 How to download the data?

-Dataset download is available through DataLad.
+Large datasets (>15GB) or datasets that require a third-party account cannot be downloaded through the frontend of the Portal but we provide detailed instructions on how to download the dataset via DataLad.
 Each dataset page contains a detailed ‘Dataset Download Instructions’ section that lay out the different steps to perform in order to download the dataset.

 How can I find and run tools/pipelines?

 The Tools & Pipelines page lists all softwares registered in the portal.
 Each tool or pipeline present in that list page contains basic information about the tool/pipeline and its pipeline ID.